 You can always check the accessibility of a PDF with Adobe Acrobat Pro, to test for logical structure, images with captions or alternative text, tags, title, color contrast and more.
 There are ways you can remediate a PDF if it doesn’t pass.

 If the text can be, or is already on the website, it should not be included as a PDF.
 This makes your content more accessible and searchable for all users, easier for users requiring screen readers, and easier to be viewed on a tablet or mobile device.
 This applies doubly to word documents and other non-html formats.
 The ideal place for content on a website is within the body of a page.

 On department and program pages, some PDFs may be hosted on SharePoint or OneDrive instead of the department site.
 Users can then link to those services from the website.
 This does not apply to faculty pages or sites.krieger.jhu.edu as of 2023.

 - Student handbooks

 - Non-copyrighted research and publications

-- Word documents can be used for downloadable forms if absolutely necessary, but should be PDFs whenever possible
+- Word documents can be used for downloadable forms if absolutely necessary, but should be interactive forms or PDFs whenever possible

 - Personal journal articles